 - Post directly to social media channels

-- Embed products directly into emails with the ‘Action Blocks’ feature
+- Embed products directly into emails with the ‘Action Blocks’ feature, great for ecommerce businesses

 - High prices based on the number of contacts stored

 - No free plan, 1 free month with conditions

 - Automations are basic trigger/autoresponder campaigns.
 Impossible to set up complex workflows using ‘if/then/else’ logic.
 Simple automation sequences like welcome emails are only available on the more expensive ‘Email Plus’ tier

 - No image display option for email signup forms, only contact fields